jkL970910/Shopping-Cart-project/README.md

 # Shopping-Cart-project
-a website for users to browse and purchase items based on Spring and Hibernate frameworks
 •	Developed the web based on Spring MVC to support item searching function (Dependency injection, inversion of control)
 •	Utilized in-memory and JDBC Authentication provided by Spring Security to implement user security workflow
 •	Implemented the shopping cart and related database operations via Hibernate framework